-Essure is a permanent birth control method for women (female sterilization).
-A health care provider inserts soft, flexible coils into the fallopian tubes – the tubes that carry the eggs from the ovaries to the uterus.
+Essure is a a permanently implanted birth control device for women (female sterilization).
+Implantation of Essure does not require a surgical incision.
+In the procedure, a health care provider inserts flexible coils through the vagina and cervix and into the fallopian tubes – the tubes that carry the eggs from the ovaries to the uterus.
 Over a period of about three months, tissue forms around the inserts.
 The build-up of tissue creates a barrier that keeps sperm from reaching the eggs, thus preventing conception.
 Essure is considered a permanent form of birth control and therefore is not intended to be removed.

 - FDA Office of Women’s Health: Women’s Health Topics

 - Consumer Information about HPV, HIV, Birth Control

 - Benefits and risks of sterilization.
 Practice Bulletin No. 133.
 American College of Obstetricians and Gynecologists.
 Obstet Gynecol 2013; 121:392–404

 American College of Obstetricians and Gynecologists.
 Hysteroscopic Sterilization: Frequently Asked Questions

 - September 24: Obstetrics and Gynecology Devices Panel of the Medical Devices Advisory Committee Meeting Announcement (6/24/15)